Governor Sununu Kicks Off Salvation Army Statewide Kettle Campaign

-Concord, New Hampshire – The Salvation Army kicked off its Annual Christmas Kettle Effort for the state of New Hampshire when Governor Chris Sununu brought greetings in a brief ceremony held at the Statehouse.
+Concord, New Hampshire – The Salvation Army will kick off its Annual Christmas Red Kettle Effort for the state of New Hampshire when Governor Chris Sununu brings greetings in a brief ceremony to be held outside on the steps of the Statehouse in Concord on Friday, December 4, 10:00 am.

-A Salvation Army Brass Ensemble also was part of the ceremony playing Christmas carols.
-The familiar red kettles will be seen regularly at stores, malls and other locations statewide until December 24th.
+A Salvation Army Brass Ensemble will also be part of the ceremony playing Christmas carols.
+The familiar red kettles are out a various stores and locations statewide until December 24th.

-Last year, funds donated at these kettles enabled The Salvation Army to help close to 52,600 individuals statewide with programs, homeless shelters, general and holiday assistance.
+Last year, funds donated at these kettles enabled The Salvation Army to help more than 46,000 individuals statewide with programs, homeless shelters, general and holiday assistance.
 The Salvation Army provided food, clothing, utilities and emergency disaster aid.
 Also, children were provided the opportunity to attend The Salvation Army’s Camp Sebago.

-There are 9 Salvation Army Corps (facilities) in New Hampshire that offer services and programs for children, adults and seniors.
+There are nine Salvation Army Corps (facilities) in New Hampshire that offer services and programs for children, adults and seniors.